 SALES AND MARKETING TOOLS

 Kajabi is the clear winner when it comes to sales and marketing tools.
-Since you can use Kajabi to build your entire website (or just a section of your product funnel), you get many more options to promote your digital products.
+Since you can use Kajabi to build your entire website (or just a section of your product funnel), you get many more options to promote your digital products using a variety of marketing features.
 For example, Kajabi allows you to create landing pages, sales pages AND checkout pages, all in one place.
-You could also create a blog on Kajabi, driving traffic to your products using SEO.
+You could also create a blog and blog posts on Kajabi, driving traffic to your products using SEO.
+There is also an option to connect Google Analytics with Kajabi which is super handy (and super simple).

 With Teachable, you can build a sales page for your online course or digital product.
 So you’d have to link to your sales page from somewhere else — like your website or social media — to drive traffic to your Teachable sales page.
 All of the marketing and content building you’d need to do to drive traffic to that sales page would have to happen outside of Teachable.
 That means you’d need a separate website, blog, etc. to drive traffic to your sales page in Teachable.

-Category winner: Kajabi, for being an all-in-one tool where you can build out funnels and marketing campaigns.
+Category winner: Kajabi, for being an all-in-one tool where you can build out funnels and marketing campaigns (and have the opportunity to be part of their affiliate program).

 Both platforms offer support at all pricing plan levels.
 Both Kajabi and Teachable have “ticket” support setup anytime.
 Meaning you can submit a message to their agents and someone will get back to you on their time.